Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 Rutgers Stats and Trends

-- The Scarlet Knights have been underdogs by 17.5 points or more once this year and covered the spread.
+- The Scarlet Knights have been underdogs by 17.5 points or more once this season and covered the spread.

-- Rutgers' games this year have gone over the total in three out of nine opportunities (33.3%).
+- Rutgers has gone over the point total in 33.3% of its opportunities this year (three times in nine games with a set point total).

-- Rutgers is 3-0 against the spread and 4-0 overall when the team notches more than 17.1 points.
+- Rutgers is 3-0 against the spread and 4-0 overall in games when it scores more than 17.1 points.

-- Rutgers is 3-1 against the spread and 3-2 overall when the team piles up more than 351.7 yards.
+- In games that Rutgers amasses more than 351.7 yards, the team is 3-1 against the spread and 3-2 overall.

-- The Scarlet Knights have 10 giveaways this season, while the Nittany Lions have 17 takeaways .
+- This season the Scarlet Knights have 10 turnovers, seven fewer than the Nittany Lions have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.